Wolverine971/9takes/src/blog/people/techies/Elon-Musk.md

 ## Early Life

-Born in Pretoria, South Africa, in 1971, Elon Musk was a daydreamer from the start.
+In 1971, Elon Musk, born in Pretoria, South Africa, was a daydreamer.
 Picture a young boy so engrossed in his thoughts about inventions that his parents took him for a hearing test.
 Yep, they thought he couldn't hear them!
 At just ten years old, Elon discovered the world of computers.
 He taught himself to code and, believe it or not, sold a video game he created for a few hundred bucks when he was only 12.
 But life wasn't all sunshine and rainbows.
 Elon was short, introverted, and a bookworm, making him an easy target for bullies until he turned 15.
 These early challenges and triumphs shaped the curious, risk-taking entrepreneur we know today.

 ## Family Background